navnxv/Minesweeper/ReadMe.txt

-This project is Minesweeper game that we are building for assignment3. index.html-> This file is the home page of the game mainGame.html-> This file contains the game UI main.js-> Creates the board
+This project is Minesweeper game that we are building for assignment3. index.html-> This file is the home page of the game mainGame.html-> This file contains the game UI

+main.js-> Creates the board
 Board.js-> Contains mostly the UI configuration in java and loooks for mines and flags.
 It also contains the event listeners MineField.js-> Contains the UI and the array that has the cells Cell.js-> Contains the cell data

+style-base.css-> Contains the same style for all the pages style-home.css-> Contains the styling for the home page only style-game.css-> Contains the styling for the game itself

 ####**Download/Install**
 ---------